microprediction/precise/README.md

 ### Finding cov skaters

 You can hunt for skaters other than *run_emp_pcov_d0* in [precise/skaters/covariance](https://github.com/microprediction/precise/tree/main/precise/skaters/covariance).
-Here are some examples.
+There are some location utilities in [precise/whereami](https://github.com/microprediction/precise/blob/main/precise/whereami.py).

 | Skater name            | Location   | Meaning            |